Sound Pressure (Pa)

 For a normal human ear pain is experienced at a sound pressure of order 60 Pa or 6 10-4 atmospheres.

-It therefore convenient to express the sound pressure as a logarithmic decibel scale related to this lowest human hearable sound - 2 10-5 Pa, 0 dB.
+Due to this range it is convenient to express sound pressure with a logarithmic decibel scale related typically to the lowest human hearable sound - 2 10-5 Pa or 0 dB.